 San Francisco Fellows Program

 The San Francisco Fellows program affords recipients the opportunity to learn about local government while working full time as a city employee.
 Fellows must have earned an undergraduate degree in the past five years.
 They participate in learning and development sessions designed to help develop essential workplace skills, enhance understanding of city processes and hone leadership ability.
 Fellows travel outside of San Francisco to increase their understanding of the larger context of their work.
 They work together on small group-consulting projects for various city departments.

 The stated aim of the Schwarzman Scholars program is to prepare the next generation of global leaders.
 It was created to respond to the geopolitical landscape of the 21st century, from the belief that the success of future leaders will depend upon an understanding of China's role in global trends.

-The Herbert Scoville Jr. Peace Fellowship national fellowship program provides college graduates with the opportunity to gain a Washington perspective on key issues of peace and security.
+The Herbert Scoville Jr. Peace Fellowship program provides college graduates with the opportunity to gain a Washington perspective on key issues of peace and security.
 Twice yearly, the fellowship's board of directors selects a group of individuals to spend six to nine months in Washington.
-Supported by a stipend, the Fellows serve as full-time project assistants at the participating organization of their choice.
+Supported by a stipend, the fellows serve as full-time project assistants at the participating organization of their choice.